MatchuPitchu/react-summary/02_React Hooks.md

     - `initialState` (optional): optional you can set an initial state
     - `initFn`: a function to set the inital state programmatically in case that the initial state is more complex (e.g. the result of an HTTP request)

+- notice: `NEVER mutate state object` directly in your reducer function
+  - `useImmerReducer` is an alternative hook that allows to directly mutate the state object; under the hood it create an immutable copy using `Proxies` in JavaScript (<https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy>)

 ### Example 1 with useReducer

 - function expression (`const emailReducer`) outside of component because inside of reducer fn I don't need any data that is generated inside of the component fn